Aaryan-khairnar/keycloak-sso-implementation/README.md

-This repository documents my implementation of the SSO project with Keycloak with 3 web apps.
+This project demonstrates a complete Single Sign-On (SSO) environment using Keycloak as the Identity Provider, integrated with three different web applications: Drupal, Django, and a custom PHP app.
 All setup steps, configurations, and screenshots are included.

+The goal of this implementation is to provide a reproducible, end-to-end setup guide that shows how multiple applications—built with different tech stacks—can share a centralized authentication system.

+Key highlights:
+* The environment was deployed on a DigitalOcean droplet, accessed via SSH, where the base server setup and subsequent application integrations were carried out.
+* SSO Integration: All apps configured to use OpenID Connect with Keycloak.
+* Open User Registration: Configured to allow account creation and login across all integrated apps.

 -----